-Is it e-commerce?
+Is it an e-commerce?
 Does it require specialist functionality?
 Do you need coaching on how to use a CMS?
-Questions like these need an answer otherwise it's going to be much harder to get a solution that fits your needs.
+Questions like these need an answer otherwise it’s going to be much harder to get a solution that fits your needs.
 Average web designers give you an off-the-shelf website whereas premium web designers give you a solid, valuable product that will improve your business.

-In the end all that matters is that you get a product that will propel your business forward and increase your revenue.
+In the end, all that matters is that you get a product that will propel your business forward and increase your revenue.
 Finding a decent web designer or developer is hard work but by taking the above 5 tips into account you can be sure that your search will be a lot easier.

 Don’t rush into hiring someone.
 Taking your time to find the right fit, not just for the project but for you, is the best thing you can do when getting yourself a web designer you can rely on.